Alien (Armenian TV series): Premise

-Gor, Neneth and Arsen are close friends and they study in the same school.
-Each of them has their own feelings that are not open even for the closest friends.
-When Gor finds out about the love between Arsen and Neneth, everything changes cause he is also in love with her.
-Along with that, Gor's father gets arrested for unknown reasons.
-From now on the boy will be burdened with the responsibility of taking care of the family.
-Confronted with difficulties early in life, Gor has a fateful choice to make: to become the reason of Neneth and Arsen's separation, or to free the way for his friend?
-The story woven around Gor's, Arsen's and Neneth's parents is a dark curtain hiding the most unexpected secrets.
+Gor, Neneth, and Arsen are close friends and they study in the same school.
+Each of them has their own feelings that are not open even to their closest friends.
+When Gor finds out about the love between Arsen and Neneth, everything changes because he is also in love with her.
+Gor's father is arrested, for undisclosed reasons, and Gor is burdened with the responsibility of taking care of his family.
+Confronted with difficulties early in life, he has a fateful choice to make: to become the reason of Neneth and Arsen's separation, or to free the way for his friends' romance.
+The story woven around the three friends' parents is a dark curtain hiding unexpected secrets.
 The film is a story unfolding around the love triangle of the three characters in which the heroes will have to fight for happiness, understanding that nothing is given without a fight.